hjanday/WeBid/README.md

 ```
 ## 4. Running the Commands
-We implemented JWT authentication in this project so when you run the commands you must pass in the genereted JWT token into the ```Bearer``` after logging in.
+We implemented JWT authentication in this project so when you run the commands you must pass in your current JWT token into the ```Bearer``` header.
+You can get this token from the response body after successfully logging in.
+Copy and paste it into the header for each command.